odea-project/qAlgorithms/report/report.md

 The subsetting methods are applied to all bins sequentially, with every iteration following the user-specified order.
 If the last subsetting step does not change the bin, it is considered closed.
-For the present program, this means no significant gaps exist in the bin. and removing bins that can no longer be a subset (closed Bins) from the deque. (@gerrit: it should be mentioned, that closing a bin is based on the criteria: no significant gap in the data group is left.)
+For the present program, this means no significant gaps exist in the bin. and removing bins that can no longer be a subset (closed Bins) from the deque. (@gerrit: it should be mentioned, that closing a bin is based on the criteria: no significant gap in the data group is left. // addressed)
 Once a Bin is closed, it is added to a vector that contains all closed Bins.
 Once binning is complete, the DQSB is calculated for all bin members in all closed bins.